npatsiatzis/bcd_bin_conv/README.md

-### barrel-shifter RTL implementation
+### RTL implementation for conversion from bcd to binary and vice versa

-- 32-bits barrel shifter
+- conversion based on the double dabble algorithm
-- performs SRL, SRA, SLL/SLA operations
+- purely combinational implementation that can be pipelined appropriately for timing considerations
 - CoCoTB testbench for functional verification